-Thank you, Mr. Chairman, and Members of the Committee, for the opportunity to express my support for the bill of Delegate Dave La Rock, HB 777.
+Thank you, Mr. Chairman, and Members of the Committee, for the opportunity to express my support for the bill of Delegate Dave La Rock, HB 2293.
 It is an important and common-sense bill.

-I. HB 777 Is Necessary to Help Address the Problem of Unbridled Emergency Authorities
+I. HB 2293 Is Necessary to Help Address the Problem of Unbridled Emergency Authorities and Lack of Judicial Review

-I am writing in support of HB 777, a bill to add some policy principles and standards for the exercise of certain emergency authorities by the Executive Branch.
+I am writing in support of HB 2293, a bill to add some policy principles and standards for the exercise of certain emergency authorities by the Executive Branch.
 For background, I worked in the U.S. House of Representatives as Committee Staff for about 17 years including work on issues like emergency and pandemic preparedness as well as many regulatory programs.
 I also worked in the Office of General Counsel for the Environmental Protection Agency for about 7 years with respecting to many rulemakings.
 I have reviewed a great deal about the applicable law and positions of the Executive Branch regarding these authorities.